fernando-ylh/velocity_monitoring/README.md

     start_monitoring_web_app(host = host, port = port)

 ```
-Please shutdown or configure your firewall (iptable) to allow other PC access IP and PORT of your workstation.
-Then, you can type this in your Linuex terminal:
+Please shutdown or configure your firewall (iptable) to allow other to access IP and PORT of your workstation.
+Then, type this in your Linuex terminal to start the web-application:

 `panel serve example_2.py `
 or